reload/platformsh-github-authenticator/README.md

 Define the following values in your environment:

 1. `GITHUB_USERNAME`: The username of the GitHub user which will be used to represent the application.
-You may want to create a user specifically for this.
 2. `GITHUB_SECRET`: A [personal access token](https://github.blog/2013-05-16-personal-api-tokens/) for the GitHub user.
 The token must have the following scopes: `repo` and `read:org`.
 3. `GITHUB_WEBHOOK_SECRET`: [A shared secret between GitHub and the application](https://developer.github.com/webhooks/securing/#setting-your-secret-token).
 4. `GITHUB_ORGANIZATION`: The name of the GitHub organisation which users must be a member of to have pull request environments enabled.